COVID19: Keeping Australians Connected

 - Another issue has been the imposition of major COVID-19 lock-downs in some offshore countries, including places that provide IT and/or customer service and technical support for Australian service providers.
 In some cases, this has disrupted the migration of some Australian services – i.e. when a customer is moving their service from one provider to a different provider.
 These issues are being addressed by the industry as a matter of the highest priority.

 - Telcos have also worked with Government and the National COVID-19 Coordination Commission to create a protocol for the transition of the communications sector to a post-pandemic work environment to ensure a safe work environment for employees and customers of the our industry.
+Further information, including on the Model WFH Laws, can be found here.

 Support is available for customers: